Know yourself, keep yourself under control, understand yourself, steel yourself, place cleanse your mind and keep your body fit.Andy Hug

 Hug’s mother, Madelaine Hug-Baumann was German.
 Unable to care for her newborn son, she put him up for adoption.
-He spent his first three years of his life in an orphanage.
+He spent the first three years of his life in an orphanage.
 His grandparents, Fridy and Herman Baumann eventually raised him and his older siblings in the village of Wohlen, Switzerland.

 As a child Hug played soccer.
-A talented player, he was soon representing Switzerland internationally at under-16 level.
+A talented player, he was soon representing Switzerland internationally at the under-16 level.

 In 1974, Hug began learning Kyokushin Karate at the Wohlen Karate School under Werner Schenker.